Nairobi: Parks and gardens

 Nairobi City Park, is located between Forest Road and Limuru Road.
 As one of Nairobi's oldest and most expansive urban green spaces, spanning over 60 hectares, City Park holds considerable ecological value.
 It preserves one of the last remaining patches of indigenous forest that once blanketed the region.
 The park is home to a rich array of biodiversity, including Sykes' monkeys, various bird species, and a wide assortment of native plant life.
 City Park also carries historical weight, because it hosts cemeteries for veterans of World War I and II and is the final resting place of notable figures such as freedom fighter Pio Gama Pinto and former Vice President Joseph Murumbi, whose memorial garden is located within the park grounds.

 Oloolua Nature Trail is situated in Oloolua Forest in the Karen area of Nairobi.
 It is under the management of Kenya Institute of Primate Research (KIPRE) and provides opportunities for nature walks, bird watching, and enjoying the natural environment.
 Key attractions include a 37-meter deep natural cave that was historically used by Mau Mau fighters, a beautiful waterfall draining into the Mbagathi River, a bamboo resting point, and a papyrus swamp.

 Ngong Road Forest Sanctuary contains winding walking and jogging paths that pass through tall trees inhabited by various bird species, with occasional sightings of Sykes monkeys.
 The area also includes a picnic site and a playground for children.
 Additionally, Ngong Road Forest has cycling trails that run beneath the indigenous tree canopy.

 Langata Botanical Gardens is a private recreational garden located along Langata South Road.
 The area comprises numerous native trees, expansive well-maintained lawns, and a lagoon inhabited by a diverse range of fish species.

 Other private botanical gardens include Maarifa Park Botanical Garden, located in Kitisuru and the Five Senses Botanical Gardens by Enaki, located in Nyari, Nairobi.

 Nairobi Botanical Gardens is located within the National Museum of Kenya.
 The Nairobi Botanical Gardens are organized into themed sections, each highlighting a particular conservation topic.
-For example, the Children's Garden focuses on botany and habitat, providing a space where visitors can learn about indigenous and exotic plants while enjoying open lawns and an outdoor amphitheater.
+For example, the Children's Garden focuses on botany and habitat, providing a space where visitors can learn about indigenous and exotic plants while enjoying open lawns and an outdoor amphitheatre.
 Other sections include the Grass Gardens, which showcase important food and beverage plants, the Herbal Garden dedicated to medicinal and food plants, the Succulent Gardens illustrating plant adaptations to arid environments, the Quarry Garden transformed from a former quarry, and the Memorial Garden commemorating World War II with symbolic plants and a water feature.

 The August 7th Memorial Park is located at the site of the 1998 US Embassy bombing and features a green space that offers tranquility.